IgniteUI/igniteui-docfx/en/components/spreadsheet_configuring.md

 this.spreadsheet.selectionMode = SpreadsheetCellSelectionMode.ExtendSelection;
 ```

 The selection of the `IgxSpreadsheet` control can also be set or obtained programmatically.
-For single selection, you can set the `ActiveCell` property Multiple selection is done through the `SpreadsheetSelection` object that is returned by the `IgxSpreadsheet` control's `ActiveSelection` property.
+For single selection, you can set the `activeCell` property Multiple selection is done through the `SpreadsheetSelection` object that is returned by the `IgxSpreadsheet` control's `ActiveSelection` property.

 The `SpreadsheetSelection` object has an `AddCellRange()` method that allows you to programmatically add a range of cells to the selection of the spreadsheet in the form of a new  `SpreadsheetCellRange` object.